mdsol/hale/README.md

 ### Default
 A (string or number) specifies that the attribute is of that type, and is of that value currently or by default.
-A List specifies multiple values set for the same paramter, equivalent to a "name=John&name=Jane".
+A List specifies multiple values set for the same parameter, equivalent to a "name=John&name=Jane".

 ### Constraint Parameters
 A Constraint Objects has the following reserved properties.
 Any other value will be considered a Validator Object.